sdummett-at-42/ft_transcendence/chat-ws.md

 On failure, `roomNotCreated` is sent to the socket that triggered the event.
 On success:
 - `roomCreated` is sent to the socket that triggered the event.
-- `joined`is sent to all the active sockets of the user that created the room.
+- `roomJoined`is sent to all the active sockets of the user that created the room.

 #### `updateRoom`
 ```typescript